Download our Biomechanical Assessment information pack

 APeople who can benefit from a gait analysis are those who are experiencing discomfort when walking or standing which could be attributed to the way they walk.

 What are the benefits gait analysis?

-Gait analysis assessment can be beneficial for a number of reasons, from watching someone walking we can determine the cause of lower limb pain and prescribe insoles or exercises as required, this can lead to;
+Gait analysis assessment can be beneficial for a number of reasons, from watching someone walking we can often determine the cause of lower limb pain and prescribe orthotics, exercises and advice as required, this can lead to;

 - Reduction in pain levels